IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/carousel/README.md

 - `End` will focus the last slide inside the carousel view.

 ### Templates
-The **IgxCarousel** supports templating of its indicators and next and previous buttons
+The **IgxCarousel** supports templating indicators and navigation buttons

 #### Defining item template:
 ```html